 – Spread on top of toast, crusty bread, flat bread, or crackers.

-– Use as a filling in cooked tortillas.
-They’re a tasty protein filling for quesadillas.
-You can also roll it up in tortillas and air fried with guacamole on the side.
+– Use as a filling in tortillas and quesadillas.
+You can also roll it up in tortillas, air fry it, and serve it with guacamole on the side.

 – Serve as a dip along with crudites – celery, broccoli, cauliflower, carrots sticks.